Assisted Living Administrator Act.

 § 90-288.14.
 Assisted living administrator certification.

-An applicant shall be certified by the Department as an assisted living administrator if the applicant meets all of the following qualifications:
+The Department shall certify as an assisted living administrator any applicant who meets all of the following qualifications:

 (1) Is at least 21 years old.